This article contains links where CareerAddict may earn a commission on qualifying purchases.

 Sleep also plays a vital role in our physical and mental wellbeing.
 As reported in Healthline, ‘Sleeping less than 7–8 hours per night is linked to an increased risk of heart disease and stroke.’
 But lack of sleep doesn’t only put our health at risk, as it also has a negative effect on our mood.
 Ever noticed how you’ve been grouchy and irritable when you’ve not had enough sleep?
 That’s because poor sleep quality is directly linked to mental health disorders like depression and anxiety.

 Looking for a more fulfilling career?

-Identify your purpose and discover the best careers that will contribute to your overall health and happiness and achieve a greater sense of fullfilment by using CareerHunter.
+Identify your purpose and discover the best careers that will contribute to your overall wellbeing with CareerHunter.

 CareerHunter is an accurate and reliable testing platform that analyses your interests, personality and abilities to reveal careers that best suit you.
-Start by taking our free test to find a career you will enjoy for life.
+Full access costs just $29.99.

 So, now that you’re more aware of the factors of our lives that really do matter, you might have a different outlook on what’s important and spend less time thinking of superficial matters.

 Get involved!
 What’s the most important thing in your life?
 Get involved in the conversation and let us know in the comment section below!